Skip links

 December 14, 2021

-NASA reports that the American Parker probe has “touched” the Sun, or rather, it temporarily dives (at perihelion) inside (the upper part) of the solar atmosphere (i.e. the solar corona), samples some particles, and measures its magnetic field for the first time.
-In reality, the
+NASA reports that the American Parker probe has “touched” the Sun, or rather, it temporarily dived (at perihelion) into the upper part of the solar atmosphere (i.e., the solar corona), sampled particles, and measured its magnetic field for the first time.
+The passage actually occurred

 November 24, 2021